Doctor of Dental SurgeryApplication Deadline: November 1, 2023

-Applications must be submitted electronically via the AADSAS.
+Applications must be submitted electronically via the ADEA AADSAS application service.
 Precise instructions are given on the American Dental Education Association website to guide applicants through the application process.
-From the opening screen, select Associated American Dental Schools Application Service (AADSAS) on the opening home page.
+Select Associated American Dental Schools Application Service (AADSAS) on the opening home page.

 The AADSAS application becomes available in mid-May each year.
 The deadline for submission of the completed AADSAS application is November 1st.
 It is advantageous to submit your application as early as possible.
-The committee begins notifying applicants of admission to the class December 1st.
+The committee will begin notifying applicants of admission to the class December 15th.

 Remember to check the requirements for each dental school to which you are applying as they vary from school to school.

 Members of the Admissions Committee, aided by the Dental Admissions office staff, participate in this effort.
-Applicants who are invited to interview participate in a group introduction, take part in a guided tour of the School, meet with dental students, complete a brief writing exercise, participate in an interactive question/answer session, and have a personal interview with two or more admissions committee members.
+Applicants invited to interview participate in a group introduction, take a guided tour of the school, meet with dental students, complete a brief writing exercise, participate in an interactive question/answer session, and have a personal interview with two or more admissions committee members.